Studying your competitor’s Facebook ads is crucial for improving your ad strategies, yet it’s often overlooked despite being surprisingly easy to do.

 Facebook’s Ad Library allows you to search for and view all active ads that are running across Facebook, Instagram, Messenger and Facebook Audience Network.
 This is where you can see the Facebook ads of your competitors.

-Follow these steps to see Facebook Ads of your competitors:
+Here’s how to see Facebook Ads of your competitors:

-Step 1: Visit Facebook’s Ad Library.
+Step 1: Visit Facebook’s Ad Library

 You can visit the Ad Library from your Facebook profile.
 If you find it hard to navigate, enter “Ad Library” into the search bar.
 The first result should redirect you to it.

-Step 2: Use the search bar to look for your competitor.
+Step 2: Use the search bar to look for your competitor

 You can look for your competitor’s ad activities by entering their name on the search bar.